 When we conducted the initial study, 68 percent of auto manufacturers affirmed that their automotive industry life cycles for products were under two years.
 In the last year, that number has steadily grown to 71 percent.
 Notably, the biggest jump was in the 12-to-18-month range, bringing the automotive product development cycle closer to consumer electronics.

-Looking back at the last five years, 56 percent of respondents agree that the automotive industry life cycles have been shortened.
+Our automotive industry life cycle analysis shows that 56 percent of respondents agree that life cycles have been shortened in the last five years.
 This should come as no surprise, based on the convergence of automotive technologies and consumer electronics.
 Consumer electronics tend to have significantly shorter product development cycles compared to traditional automotive.

 When we examine the reasons behind shorter go-to-market timelines, respondents chose the following as the top reasons: needs to meet consumer or user demand, advances in technology and working with expert suppliers and partners.
 Other reasons for shorter automotive industry life cycles include consolidation of vehicle platforms, more efficient supply chains, the convergence of automotive and consumer electronics and finally, expanded manufacturing capabilities.